webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 - Bound every queue: browser outbound queue, worker outbound queue, per-room command backlog, and SDP/ICE frame size.
   Backpressure is a room/client failure, never a reason to block the media UDP loop.

-The SFU gRPC session, like the AppWeb unary API, is the **cross-process binding** of the internal authority boundary.
-An in-process worker (`signaling` and `sfu` linked into one binary) replaces the gRPC stream with a channel into the same UDP loop and keeps the same command semantics; because a channel cannot lose acknowledgements or replay across a reconnect, the `lifecycleid`/`sync-room`/grace machinery above is inert in that binding — it exists only where a socket can drop, reconnect, or replay.
+The SFU gRPC session, like the AppWeb unary API, is the cross-process binding of the internal authority boundary.
+The current repository ships only separate `signaling` and `sfu` processes; there is no all-in-one production binary.

 A single `signaling` hub instance owning all authoritative room state is a first-release deployment assumption.
 Hub replication, partitioning, and failover are out of scope for this document; the room-affine assignment policy above is